Vali0/bitbucket-notifications/README.md

 * request - OAuth2 and API requests
 * request-promise

+# Roadmap
+* Get all emails from bitbucket group assigned to given project and send email to them instead of hardcoding them in index file
+* Get merged PRs based on the release branch you are running this build
+* Add links to jira when fetch PRs
+* Add functions description in README

 # Known issues
 * All TODO across the code
 * PullRequests.getPullRequests do not refer to client.refreshTokens()